Hiking the West Highland Way on your Scotland Vacation by JetSettingFools.com

 Sarah’s WHW Packing List:

-I also packed one outfit that I wore each evening, which was a T-shirt, Jeggings, Slip On Shoes (but I wished I would have brought my flip flops instead).
+I also packed one outfit that I wore each evening.
+This was a T-shirt, Jeggings, Slip On Shoes (but I wished I would have brought my flip flops instead).
 It was nice to have a non-hiking outfit to change into once we arrived at the hotel each evening.

 Useful Information for the West Highland Way, Scotland